An Everest user may encounter the following error messages while login in or accessing Everest screens on a new machine:

 This error usually occurs when a user attempts to use previously saved User interface settings on a new computing environment that is not capable of displaying or loading them, or when the user interface settings have become corrupted.
 The procedure to save and export a UI configuration is described in Customizing Everest Windows Settings.

-Follow these steps to fix the Access violation errors:
+Follow these steps to fix the errors for the affected users/clients:

 Step 1: Reset the interface